 Should Directors, whether as a group or individually, need independent professional advice relating to the Company’s affairs, the Company Secretary will appoint a professional advisor to render the relevant advice.
 The cost of such professional advice will be borne by the Company.

-The RC is chaired by Dr Lee Boon Yang and comprises Mr Lucien Wong, Ms Tan Yen Yen and Ms Chong Siak Ching, all of whom are non-executive and independent Directors.
+The RC comprises Dr Lee Boon Yang (Chairman), Mr Lucien Wong, Ms Tan Yen Yen and Ms Chong Siak Ching, all of whom are non-executive and independent Directors.

 The functions of the RC include the following:

 The RC sets the remuneration guidelines of the Group for each annual period, including the structuring of long-term incentive plans, annual salary increases and variable and other bonuses for distribution to employees.
-It administers the SPH Performance Share Plan ("Share Plan") and the Singapore Press Holdings Group (1999) Share Option Scheme ("1999 Scheme").
-The RC also reviews the remuneration framework (covering all aspects of remuneration including but not limited to Directors' fees, salaries, allowances, bonuses, options, share-based incentives and awards, and benefits in kind) and specific remuneration packages of Directors including that of the CEO, and key management and submits its recommendations to the Board for endorsement.
+It administers the SPH Performance Share Plan (“Share Plan”) and, until its expiry on 16 December 2015, the Singapore Press Holdings Group (1999) Share Option Scheme (“1999 Scheme”).
+The RC also reviews the remuneration framework (covering all aspects of remuneration including but not limited to Directors’ fees, salaries, allowances, bonuses, options, share-based incentives and awards, and benefits in kind) and specific remuneration packages of Directors including that of the CEO, and key Management and submits its recommendations to the Board for endorsement.
 The RC reviews any overly-generous obligation on the part of the Company in the event of termination, to ensure that such contracts contain fair and reasonable termination clauses.
-The RC also aims to be fair and avoids rewarding poor performance.
+The RC also aims to be fair and avoid rewarding poor performance.

-There are no termination, retirement and post-employment benefits granted to Directors, the CEO or the top five key management personnel in FY2015.
+There are no termination, retirement and post-employment benefits granted to Directors, the CEO or the top five key Management personnel in FY2016.

 The RC may seek expert advice inside and/or outside of the Company on remuneration of Directors and staff.
 It ensures that in the event of such advice being sought, existing relationships, if any, between the Company and its appointed remuneration consultants will not affect the independence and objectivity of the remuneration consultants.
-In FY2015, Carrots Consulting was engaged to advise on staff remuneration matters; they do not have such relationships with the Company.
+Carrots Consulting Pte Ltd, the consultant engaged to advise on staff remuneration matters in FY2016, does not have such relationship with the Company.
+The other consultant, Mercer (Singapore) Pte Ltd, renders other consulting services to the Company, but the RC is of the view that such relationship will not affect the independence and objectivity of the consultant.

-The level and mix of remuneration for Directors and key management is set out under Principle 9.
-The Company takes into account its long term interests and risk policies and has structured remuneration packages on measured performance taking into account financial and non-financial factors.
+The level and mix of remuneration for Directors and key Management is set out under Principle 9.
+The Company takes into account its long term interests and risk policies and has structured remuneration packages on measured performance indicators, taking into account financial and non-financial factors.

 For the period under review, the CEO's remuneration package includes a variable bonus element and performance share grant, which are based on the Company's and individual performance and have been designed to align his interests with those of shareholders.
 As an executive Director, the CEO does not receive Directors' fees.